luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/24-movement.md

 **\[Pilot: Air • Very Fast 8/40\]**

-These shells use either turbofans or turbojets to create atmospheric lift, often with a set of wings.
-The engines can be maneuvered to point and generate thrust in different directions for vertical takeoffs/landings and better maneuverability in zero g.
-Turbojets (but not turbofans) will work in vacuum if equipped with an air supply.
-Rocket systems that use chemical reactions to eject reaction mass for thrust also fall in this category (use Pilot: Space).
+Thrust vector has 3 subtypes. _Turbojet_ (and turbofan) engines push you forward and create lift in atmosphere with a set of wings.
+They can also be pointed to generate thrust in different directions for vertical takeoffs/landings and better maneuverability in zero g.
+Turbojets (but not turbofans) work in vacuum if equipped with an air supply. _Gas Jets_ are used in micrograv, ejecting gas in one direction to push you in the opposite direction (use Free Fall, 4/12 bio or 8/40 synth).
+Similarly, _Rockets_ eject heated reaction mass for thrust (use Pilot: Space, 8/40).

 ### Tracked